RupeshKumar4511/Web-Designing-and-Development/README.md

 console.log(sym1 === sym2); // false, because every Symbol is unique

-// how to check the detatype
+// how to check the datatype
 console.log(typeof symbolValue);